 Terrain size.
 While using a grid and adding terrain is great and really brings a new dynamic to your typical blast and smash, sometimes there just isn’t enough room on the table.
 We didn’t want to tie terrain to a standard size.
 We thought we would leave it up to you, the Architect and players.

 The environment characters battle in can completely change the tide of battle.
 Battle Environments refer to the actual state of the battlefield, or a particular area within the battlefield that characters can enter such as through flying into the atmosphere and going underwater.
 The various environments are:

 Standard.
 Your standard environment.
 Air to breathe, land to stand on.

 Upper Atmosphere.
 Races that need to breathe have all of their Ki Point Costs increased by +1(T).
-Increase the cost of each square when using Flight Speed by +1.
+Increase the cost of each Square when using Boosted Speed by +1.

 Space.
-Races that need to breathe cannot survive in space for longer than a number of Combat Rounds equal to 1/4 of their Tenacity Modifier (rounded up).
-If they reach past this number of Combat Rounds, their Life Points are immediately reduced to 0.
-Movement with your Flight Speed does not cost Ki Points.
+Races that need to breathe cannot survive in space for longer than a number of Combat Rounds equal to 1/4 of their base Tenacity Modifier (rounded up).
+If they reach past this number of Combat Rounds, their Life Points are reduced by -1/2 of their Maximum Life Points at the start of each Combat Round.
+Movement with your Boosted Speed does not cost Ki Points.
 Additionally, every attack has the Knockback Advantage, even if they are not a Signature Technique.

 The effects of these environments can be reduced by wearing appropriate apparel.